Reconstructing Item Characteristic Curves using Fine-Tuned Large Language Models: Introduction

 Language models are probabilistic models that determine the likelihood of a sequence of words.
 Most LLMs are built on the transformer architecture \cite{vaswani_attention_2017} and are trained on large corpora to either predict the next token in a sequence \cite{radford_improving_2018} or predict masked tokens \cite{devlin_bert_2018}.
 When fine-tuned, these networks demonstrate remarkable abilities to understand, summarize, and generate text \cite{wang_glue_2019}.
 In educational applications, they have successfully performed automated scoring \cite{rodriguez_language_2019, sung_pre-training_2019}, the annotation of argumentative elements \cite{ormerod_argumentation_2023}, automatic item generation \cite{runge_generative_2024}, and IDM \cite{li_item_2025, yaneva_findings_2024}.

 Modern Generative LLMs have scaled the transformer architecture by an order of magnitude in terms of parameters \cite{openai_gpt-4_2023}.
 These models are trained to complete a wide range of tasks, and this scaling has given rise to emergent abilities \cite{wei_emergent_2022}.
 They excel in coding, mathematical problem-solving, and translation.
 While much educational research focuses on large foundational models \cite{openai_gpt-4_2023}, there are compelling reasons to consider open-source alternatives \cite{abdin_phi-3_2024, aimeta_llama_2024, yang_qwen2_2024}.
 Beyond offering privacy and security \cite{bulut_rise_2024}, parameter-efficient fine-tuning (PEFT) techniques \cite{xu_parameter-efficient_2023} allow researchers to control model outputs according to specific requirements in ways that standard prompt-tuning techniques have proven to be difficult \cite{giray_prompt_2023, singhvi_dspy_2024}.
+The core idea underlying this article's framing---that a fine-tuned language model can stand in for a population of examinees at a given ability level, so that item parameters can be recovered from the model's simulated responses rather than from field-collected data---was first articulated by Maeda, who fine-tuned transformer-based models according to the 2PL IRT model to generate synthetic multiple-choice responses for field-testing English grammar items \cite{maeda_field-testing_2023, maeda_field-testing_2024}.
 This article explores fine-tuning the Qwen-3 series models \cite{yang_qwen3_2025} using Low-Rank Adaptation (LoRA) \cite{hu_lora_2021} to implicitly perform IDM.
 We do this by training a model to simulate student response probabilities to multiple choice questions (MCQ) across varying ability levels.
 This approach aims to reconstruct the probability that a student correctly answers an unseen question as a function of their ability.
 We apply this method to a collection of English Language and Arts (ELA) items used in a state assessment program, which we call the ELA Dataset, and the Building Educational Applications (BEA) 2024 Shared Task dataset, which we call the BEA 2024 Shared Task.
 Given that these are very small datasets, the method employed demonstrates excellent performance compared with baselines.
 By approximating the specific errors students make as we vary ability, this method seems particularly well-suited to modeling discrimination.